 With about 900 veterans or military students taking courses at Bates, we remain committed to providing every opportunity to help make the transition from military life to civilian life easier.
 You have served our country.
 Learn how we can serve you.

 Services and programs

-Student Veterans Center--Our Student Veterans Center is staffed at the Downtown Campus, Room E304 (across from the Diversity Center).
-Funded through Americorps, the center helps veterans complete applications, explains benefits, and helps veterans search for the perfect program.
+Veterans Resource Center--Our Student Veterans Center is staffed at the Downtown Campus, Room E304 (across from the Diversity Center) and at the South Campus.
+Funded through AmeriCorps, the center helps veterans complete applications, explains benefits, and helps veterans search for the perfect program.